bleudev/pytecord_old_archive/docs/source/first-steps/contributing.rst

 Contributing rules
 ******************

-* Do not edit any files edit without need  (I'll close your pull or tell you not to edit it)
+* Do not edit any files edit without need  (I'll close your pull request or tell you not to edit it)

 * Add checklist for your pull request (To understand if this pull is ready to be merged or not)

-* Type Pull's description, name, name of commits, comments only on English!
+* Type pull request's description, name, name of commits, comments only on English!

 * Write commits about your topic (Update or fix docs or words is allowed)